 If you are exporting goods worth lakhs of rupees then you must take Marine insurance policy to avoid risks of loss or damage to the export goods during transit.

-Normally, in CIF agreement the exporters do the insurance policy whereas for C&F and FOB agreement importers obtain an insurance policy.
+Normally, in a CIF agreement the exporters do the insurance policy whereas for C&F and FOB agreement importers obtain an insurance policy.

 Step-5 Plan the Dispatch Date

 It is most important that the export order should reach the buyer port on a scheduled date.
 For this, you have to connect with CHA after receipt of the order and confirm the days in how many days the consignment shall reach the destination port.
-Accordingly, you have to plan and make consignment ready for dispatch.
+Accordingly, you have to plan and make the consignment ready for dispatch.

-- The exporter has to communicate the shipping company well in advance for booking the required space in the vessel for shipment.
+- The exporter has to communicate with the shipping company well in advance for booking the required space in the vessel for shipment.

 Step-6 Obtain BIN for Export Goods

-Before Exporting, exporters must obtain a PAN based Business Identification Number (BIN) and AD Code from the Customs Authority.
+Before Exporting, exporters must obtain a PAN-based Business Identification Number (BIN) and AD Code from the Customs Authority.
 This must be obtained before filing the shipping bill for the clearance of export goods.

 Exporters must also open a current bank account in the designated bank for crediting any drawback/subsidy amount and the same bank account should be registered on the custom system.